Adel Abdel Bari: Biography

 These attacks left more than 5,000 others wounded.
 Said the indictment: the "media office" in London (see above) was also set up "to provide a cover for activity in support of al Qaeda's "military" activities, including the recruitment of military trainees, the disbursement of funds and the procurement of necessary equipment (including satellite telephones) and necessary services.
 In addition, the London office served as a conduit for messages, including reports on military and security matters from various al Qaeda cells, including the Kenyan cell, to al Qaeda's headquarters.
 Bari made efforts to facilitate the delivery of fake travel documents to co-conspirators who were members or associates of Egyptian Islamic Jihad in Holland and Albania."

-On 19 September 2014, Bari pled guilty to three counts of the indictment before federal Judge Lewis A. Kaplan.
-Charges to which he pled guilty were cited as including conspiring to kill U.S. nationals, conspiring to make a threat to kill, injure, intimidate, and damage and destroy property by means of an explosive, and making such a threat.
+On 19 September 2014, Bari pleaded guilty to three counts of the indictment before federal Judge Lewis A. Kaplan.
+Charges to which he pleaded guilty were cited as including conspiring to kill U.S. nationals, conspiring to make a threat to kill, injure, intimidate, and damage and destroy property by means of an explosive, and making such a threat.
 According to the indictment, Bari transmitted, via international telephone calls to the media, the contents of al Qaeda's claims of responsibility for the 7 August 1998, bombings of the United States Embassies in Nairobi, Kenya, and Dar es Salaam, Tanzania, which killed 224 people.
 The next day, he transmitted threats of future attacks by the same terrorists, to media organizations in France, Qatar and the United Arab Emirates.
 Bary additionally arranged for messages to be transmitted to and from members of the media to his co-conspirators, including Osama bin Laden and his successor Ayman al-Zawahiri.
 Judge Kaplan did not immediately accept the plea deal and gave the lawyers for the government and Bari one week to submit letters why he should accept the plea deal.
 A prosecutor said Bari engaged in no overt acts which resulted in the murders themselves.
 Two co-defendants, Khalid al Fawwaz and Abu Anas al Libi, were scheduled to commence trial on 3 November 2014 before Judge Kaplan.

 On 6 February 2015, Bari was sentenced to 25 years in prison as a result of a plea bargain.
 Bari was released on 9 October 2020.
 He later returned to live in London.

 Personal life

-Adel Abdel Bari and his wife Ragaa, a British citizen since 2009, are the parents of British rapper Abdel-Majed Abdel Bary, who, in August 2014, was described as a "key suspect" in the hunt for Jihadi John, an Islamic State of Iraq and the Levant (also known as ISIL or ISIS) member of a cell known as The Beatles.
-They have together six children.
+Adel Abdel Bari and his wife Ragaa, a British citizen since 2009, had six children together including British rapper Abdel-Majed Abdel Bary (1991–2023), who, in August 2014, was described as a "key suspect" in the hunt for Jihadi John, an Islamic State of Iraq and the Levant (also known as ISIL or ISIS) member of a cell known as The Beatles.
+Bari's son was later found dead on 26 July 2023 in a prison cell, where he had been imprisoned pending the verdict in a trial.

 Bari arranged from prison the marriage of the eldest daughter to a cousin of hers.
 He is a grandfather to babies that were born during his UK prison stay.